 In addition, lenders were granted warrants to acquire ordinary shares of the borrower equal to half of each USD100,000 principal amount of the loan advanced to the Company.
-As at March 31, 2011, 4,938,621 such warrants have been granted to lenders.
-Lenders have security over the shares of the Companys wholly owned subsidiary (which owns its rigs and associated equipment), Imperial Oilfield Services Limited (õIOSLö) which has no other assets except the drilling rigs and associated equipment.
-See Note 11 of the condensed consolidated interim financial statements.
+As at June 30, 2012, 4,938,621 such warrants have been granted to lenders.
+Lenders have security over the shares of the Companyøs wholly owned subsidiary (which owns its rigs and associated equipment), Imperial Oilfield Services Limited (õIOSLö) which has no other assets except the drilling rigs and associated equipment.